Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

-We show (see Proposition \ref{nozeroq} and Theorem \ref{CenterLinv} for details): \begin{teo} The invariant subalgebra $(\Ll_{0,n}^A)^{U_A}$ does not have non trivial zero divisors, and its center is a polynomial algebra, generated by $\Delta^{(n-1)}(\mathcal{Z}(\Ll_{0,1}^A))$ and $\mathcal{Z}(\Ll_{0,n}^A)$. \end{teo} In the case $\mathfrak{g} = sl(2)$ this result also follows from the isomorphism $\mathcal{W}$ of Theorem \ref{teointroOBS} below, and the fact, proved in \cite{PS}, that the skein algebras satisfy the corresponding properties.
-In that paper it is also shown that the skein algebras are finitely generated and Noetherian.
-In \cite{BaRo2} we prove that the same is true of $(\Ll_{0,n}^A)^{U_A}$ for arbitrary $\mathfrak{g}$.
+In the case $\mathfrak{g} = {\mathfrak{sl}}(2)$ this result also follows from the isomorphism $\mathcal{W}$ of Theorem~\ref{teointroOBS} below, and the fact, proved in \cite{BW0,PS}, that the skein algebras satisfy the corresponding properties.
+In~\cite{PS} it is also shown that the skein algebras are finitely generated and Noetherian.

-The constructions and results above are developed from Section \ref{CATCOMP} to Section \ref{Lgnalg}, for any of the quantum groups $U_q = U_q(\mathfrak{g})$.
+The constructions and results above are developed from Section~\ref{CATCOMP} to Section~\ref{Lgnalg}, for any of the quantum groups $U_q = U_q(\mathfrak{g})$.
 As they form the basis of all results that follow we give full details, though part of this material has already been considered in some ways in the litterature.
-Along the text and especially in Section \ref{sl2} we consider in detail the case of $\mathfrak{g}=sl(2)$.
+Along the text and especially in Section~\ref{sl2} we consider in detail the case of $\mathfrak{g}={\mathfrak{sl}}(2)$.

 Section \ref{specialization} is devoted to the center of the specializations of $\Ll_{0,n}^A$ at roots of unity.
 For every $\e\in \mc^\times$, set $U_\e := U_A\otimes_A {\mathbb C}_{\e}$ and